Package 'osmextract'

 place

 Description of the geographical area that should be matched with a .osm.pbf file.
-Can be either a length-1 character vector, an sf/sfc/bbox object, or a numeric vector of coordinates with length 2.
+Can be either a length-1 character vector, an sf/sfc/bbox object with any CRS, or a numeric vector of coordinates with length 2.
 In the last case, it is assumed that the EPSG code is 4326 specified as c(LON, LAT), while you can use any CRS with sf/sfc/bbox objects.
 See Details and Examples in oe_match().

 provider

 Which provider should be used to download the data?
-Available providers can be found with the following command: oe_providers().
-For oe_get() and oe_match(), if place is equal to ITS Leeds, then provider is set equal to test.
+Available providers can be browsed with oe_providers().
+For oe_get() and oe_match(), if place is equal to ITS Leeds, then provider is internally set equal to "test".
 This is just for simple examples and internal tests.

 download_directory